dumbie/CtrlUI/Readme.md

 - Easily customize the controller button layout.
 - Make and save a screenshot directly with your controller.
 - Control your system volume and media with your controller.
-- Built-in on screen keyboard which can be used by your controller.
+- On screen keyboard and keypad for your controller.

 ## Fps Overlayer Application Features
 - Show current frame rate of a running application.
 - Show processor, videocard and other hardware stats.
-- Show current time on your screen while gaming.
-- Browse the web in an overlay while gaming.
+- Show a crosshair overlay to help you aim while gaming.
+- Tool overlay with web browser, notes and more features.

+## Screen Capture Tool Application Features
+- Capture your screen to an image or video.
+- HDR to SDR tonemapping when needed.

 ## Supported controllers
 - Sony PlayStation 1 (Wired)